PGomes92/pyhrv/docs/_pages/api/tools.rst

 **Function Description**

-Checks if input series of NN intervals or R-peaks are provided and returns a NN interval series in [ms] format.
+Checks if input series of NN intervals or R-peaks are provided and, if yes, returns a NN interval series in [ms] format.

 **Input Parameters**
    - ``nni`` (array): NN interval series in [ms] or [s] (default: None)